pekrau/CouchDB2/README.md

 ```python
 server = Server(href='http://localhost:5984/', username=None, password=None, use_session=True)
 ```
-Connect to the CouchDB server.
+Connection to the CouchDB server.

 If `use_session` is true, then an authenticated session is used transparently.
 Otherwise, username and password is sent with each request.

 ### version
 ```python